vks2116/autonomous_llm/README.md

 # README

 ## Get Started
+You can get started with Autonomous LLM by cloning this GitHub project.
+This code has been tested to run on Google Colab environment, and macOS for location inference.

+For inference, you will need to install dependencies before getting started.

+For model fine-tuning and training, this project leveraged NVIDIA A100.
+You will need to obtain a similar or better GPU due to memory requirements and the need for large RAM size.

 Refer to the attached files to set up your environment and prepare for the implementation.
 The provided scripts detail the basic initialization steps and outline the resources necessary to begin.

 ## Install Dependencies
 Install Dependencies